Review

 Before You Buy

 • Confirm the foot style: convertible, footed, stirrup, or footless.
-These aren't interchangeable: the costume sheet usually specifies one.
+These aren't interchangeable.
+The costume sheet usually specifies one.

 • Check the seller's return policy on tights specifically.
 Many sellers list tights as 'non-returnable' or 'final sale' even if the rest of their store accepts returns.